darinz/DL/03_Learning_Process/03_loss_functions.md

 ## Introduction

+> **Intuition:** The loss function is like a GPS for learning—it tells the network how far off it is from the goal and which direction to move to get closer.

 ### What is a Loss Function?

 A loss function $`L(y, \hat{y})`$ quantifies how well a model's predictions $`\hat{y}`$ match the true targets $`y`$.
 The goal of training is to minimize this loss function.